-4. Proposed algorithm
+4. PROPOSED ALGORITHM

-The new proposed algorithm was developed for larger data sets and it is based on "incore" technique, i.e. all data are stored in a computer memory.
+The new proposed algorithm was developed for larger data sets and it is based on "in-core" technique, i.e. all data are stored in a computer memory.
 The fundamental requirements for the algorithm development were: simplicity, robustness and simple extensibility to E^3 .
 The proposed algorithm is based on two main principles:

-- Remove as many non-relevant points as possible - Divide and conqueror technique in order to decrease algorithm complexity which contains points closer to all corners of the AABB than the minimal edge length of the AABB or known distance estimation.
+- Remove as many non-relevant points as possible - Divide and conqueror technique in order to decrease algorithm complexity

+Fig.1 shows five regions Ω_i , where the given points are located.
+The algorithm is described for the E2 case and its extension to E3 is straightforward.
+It should be noted that the worst case is presented, i.e. when AABB is a square.
+Let us assume that the points that cannot contribute to the final maximum distance are located in the region Ω_0 , which contains points closer to all corners of the AABB than the minimal edge length of the AABB or known distance estimation.
 Then the given data set Ω can be reduced to $\Omega = \Omega - \Omega_0$.
 In order to decrease expected number of points to be processed, we need to process this data set Ω to get more information on those points.
-As the standard algorithm for maximum distance is of $O(N^2)$ complexity, we can use any pre-processing of O(N) or $O(N \log N)$ complexity to decrease number of points to be left for the final processing with the algorithm of $O(N^2)$ complexity.
+As the standard algorithm for maximum distance is of $O(N^2)$ complexity, we can use any pre-processing of O(N) or $O(N \lg N)$ complexity to decrease number of points to be left for the final processing with the algorithm of $O(N^2)$ complexity.